Seqrous/ThingsWeNeedRedefined/README.md

 # ThingsWeNeedRedefined

-This is an attempt of recreating my 2nd semester school project.
+This is an attempt of recreating ThingsWeNeed project from my 3rd semester school project.
 It is also my first Django based project.

 ## How to set it up: